Shivanipalya26/VoltKV-Go/README.md

-# GoCache
+# VoltKV-Go

-A simplified, educational  implementation of an in-memory key-value store, built in Go.
-It is designed to mimic some of the core features of [Redis](https://redis.io/) , focusing on understanding how key-value stores work and how data is serialized and communicated using the Redis Serialization Protocol (RESP).
+VoltKV-Go is a lightweight, Redis-inspired in-memory key-value data store, implemented in Go.
+It is designed to mimic some of the core features of [Redis](https://redis.io/), focusing on understanding how key-value stores work and how data is serialized and communicated using the Redis Serialization Protocol (RESP).

+The server accepts connections over TCP and processes incoming RESP-formatted messages, executing commands.
+It is designed to help understand the internals of systems like Redis by re-creating them from scratch in a modular and extensible manner.

 ---